iHeart officially rolls out its Spotify rival

 The move adds iHeart to a growing field of tech and media companies competing for streaming-music customers.
 In the last three years, consumers have shifted from digital downloads to memberships that charge a monthly fee for unlimited access to tens of millions of songs.
 The change has made subscriptions the music industry's dominant sales model and lifted revenue for recorded music to its best growth since the era of the CD.
-That growth has stoked competition among the tech companies -- like Spotify, Apple Music, Pandora and now iHeart -- to become the de facto platform delivering music to paying subscribers.
+That growth has stoked competition among services including Spotify, Apple Music, Pandora and now iHeart to become the de facto platform delivering music to paying subscribers.

-In an announcement from the Consumer Electronics Show in Las Vegas, iHeart said Thursday that listeners can visit iHeartRadio.com on desktop computers for 30-day free trial of $10 iHeartRadio All Access.
-The service was available for iOS and Android smartphones during beta.
+In its announcement from CES 2017 in Las Vegas, iHeart said Thursday that listeners can visit iHeartRadio.com on desktop computers for a 30-day free trial of the $10 iHeartRadio All Access tier.
+The service was available for iOS and Android phones during beta.

-The company said subscribers also will be able to listen to all their saved playlists on some Apple TVs, Android TVs, Xbox One gaming consoles, TiVos, VIZIO TVs, Samsung Smart TVs, LG Smart TVs and select Monster speakers.
+Subscribers also will be able to listen to all their saved playlists on some Apple TVs, Android TVs, Xbox One gaming consoles, TiVo devices, Vizio TVs, Samsung Smart TVs, LG Smart TVs and select Monster speakers.
 Support for Sonos and other devices is coming, it said.

 iHeartRadio All Access gives $10 subscribers the same perks, plus they can build personal music libraries by creating and reordering their own playlists, listen offline and play any song they like without caps or limitations.